-The benchmark in complimentary medicines for regulating hormonal imbalances is a herbal medicine known as Cimicifuga Racemosa (Black Cohosh).
+The benchmark in complementary medicines for regulating hormonal imbalances is an herbal medicine known as Cimicifuga Racemosa (Black Cohosh).

-Cimicifuga is one of the most scientifically proven herbal medicines in the world today.
+Cimicifuga is one of the most well-proven herbal medicines in the world today.
 It has been proven to be effective in a range of gynaecological complaints.

 Pharmacological studies have demonstrated Cimicifuga Racemosa contains substances with endocrine activity, causing a selective reduction of the serum concentration of pituitary luteinizing hormone (LH) and is able to bind to oestrogen receptor sites.

-It is assumed the active ingredient Triterpene Glycosides have the effect upon the hypothalamus-pituitary system which leads to secondary effects upon the reproductive and sympathetic/parasympathetic nervous systems.
+It is assumed the active ingredient Triterpene Glycosides has an effect on the hypothalamus-pituitary system which leads to secondary effects on the reproductive and sympathetic/parasympathetic nervous systems.
 Numerous studies have proven Cimicifuga racemosa to be effective in hormonal complaints associated with premenstrual syndrome and menopause.

 Using the Hamilton Anxiety Scale (HAMA), Cimicifuga Racemosa was shown to improve nervousness and irritability by 86.5 %; depressive moods by 82.5%; and sleeping problems by 76.8%.
 Stolze, H: Gyne 1, 14-16 (1982)

-This regulating action can be demonstrated through the effectiveness of Cimicifuga in treating both menopausal symptoms and premenstrual symptoms where the blood hormone levels are completely opposite.
+This regulating action can be demonstrated through the effectiveness of Cimicifuga in treating both menopausal symptoms and premenstrual symptoms.

-Two large-scale safety studies where concluded and found:
+Another two large-scale safety studies were concluded and found:

 "Adverse symptoms have been rare (5,4%), mild and reversible.
 Most of them included gastrointestinal upsets, rashes, headaches, dizziness and mastalgia.
 Nevertheless, single cases of serious adverse events, including acute hepatocellular damage, have been reported, but without a clear causality relationship."
 PMID: 18592868